dutertetimes/dutertetimes.github.io/news/_posts/2016-09-03-20160903T111206-President's Speech During the Inauguration of Davao International Container Terminal.md

 excerpt: Inauguration of Davao International Container Terminal in Panabo City, Davao del Norte on 2 September 2016 which is considered to be the most modern container port terminal in the country.
 layout: post
 categories: [other]
-tags: [speech, transcript, davao international container terminal, container terminal, president]
+tags: [davao international container terminal, container terminal, president, speech, transcript]
 published: true
 permalink: /news/20160903T111206
 image: